kimeguida/ProCare/README.md

 ### Usage
 Before executing, you need to activate the procare conda environment with `conda activate procare` (you may need to source your conda first).
-This is simplified with the activate.sh script if you followed the "Easy install" procedure; you just need to execute commands in the activate.sh script.
+If you followed the "Easy install" procedure, you just need to execute commands in the activate.sh script.
 If successful, the bash prompt will turn to:
 ``` bash
 (procare) $